imhrsit/imhrsit/README.md

 ### Glad to see you here!
-An undergrad student pursuing Electronics and Communications Engineering at USICT.
+An undergrad student at USICT.
 I have been learning Flutter and Firebase to follow my passion for app development and currently exploring data structures and algorithms and web development to expand my knowledge.

 <br/>